 Do you want to create a space in your home where you can retire, tune the world out, and get things done?
 Since personalities and work requirements differ, not everyone wants the same thing in a workspace.
 But as every job has productivity at its core, workspaces aren’t that different.
+Are you struggling to create the perfect working space in your home?
+If so, you might want to consider incorporating feng shui cures for missing areas.
+These cures involve using objects such as mirrors, plants, or decorative pieces to fill in any gaps or corners that disrupt the flow of energy in your workspace.
+By restoring balance and harmony to your environment, you can create a more productive and comfortable atmosphere in which to work.

 One of the joys of telecommuting is the freedom to decide where and how to work.
 But it can also be a daunting reality because, with no set rules, the responsibility of staying efficient falls solely on you.
 That said, here are a few tips for putting an ideal workspace together at home you may find useful.